kayahr/xadrian/README.md

 Just run `mvn package` to compile Xadrian.
 If everything works well then you'll find the Xadrian packages for all platforms in the `target` directory.

+The Windows Setup is only built automatically on Linux when the file `/usr/share/nsis/Plugins/WinShell.dll` was detected.
+If your NSIS installation is not in this standard directory or you are building on Windows and you are sure that you have configured NSIS correctly then you can force the NSIS build with `mvn package -P nsis`.

 Factory Complex Template Codes